 Depending on how smart you expect the Echo and Alexa to be will probably refine your expectations.
 She isn’t yet a home information or receptionist, and there’s a lot of other stuff she won’t do.
 But, as that technology and smartness is delivered, Echo could become the start of a beautiful smart home relationship.

 Bottom line: This is an appealing product for geeks.
 It will likely only become more useful as smart homes become a reality.
 If you are already in the process of building out your integrated “smart ecosystem”, this is a worthy addition.
-She’s available for $179.99 here (as of this writing).
+She’s available on a discounted price here (as of this writing).